horseee/horseee.github.io/_pages/about.md

 🌱 Efficient Diffusion Generation, mainly for the cache inference paradigm

-🌿 Compression via synthetic data, like Data-free Distillation
+🌿 Data-centric Compression, e.g., Data-free Distillation, Dataset Distillation

-<span style="color:blue">I'm expected to graduate in June 2026 and am currently on the job market.
-If you have any opportunities, I would greatly appreciate it if you could drop me an email.
+<span style="color:blue">I'm expected to graduate before June 2026 and am currently on the job market (both academic and industrial opportunities).
+I would greatly appreciate it if you could drop me an email If you have any opportunities.
 Thank you! </span>

 # 🔥 News
 - *2025.05*: &nbsp;We release [dKV-Cache](https://arxiv.org/abs/2505.15781) for the first KV-Cache algorithm for diffusion language models!
 - *2025.05*: &nbsp;CoT-Valve is accepted by ACL'25!
-- *2025.02*: &nbsp;Three papers (SSD, [CoDe](https://arxiv.org/abs/2411.17787) and [TinyFusion](https://arxiv.org/abs/2412.01199)) accepted by CVPR'25.
+- *2025.02*: &nbsp;Three papers ([SSD](https://openaccess.thecvf.com/content/CVPR2025/papers/Ma_Diffusion_Model_is_Effectively_Its_Own_Teacher_CVPR_2025_paper.pdf), [CoDe](https://arxiv.org/abs/2411.17787) and [TinyFusion](https://arxiv.org/abs/2412.01199)) accepted by CVPR'25.
 - *2025.02*: &nbsp;Two new papers released!
 Check [CoT-Valve](https://arxiv.org/abs/2502.09601) for controllable and compressible CoT and [VPT](https://arxiv.org/abs/2502.17425) for multimodal reasoning!
 - *2025.02*: &nbsp;Co-organize the [2nd workshop on Efficient Large Vision Models](https://sites.google.com/view/elvm/home), CVPR'25.
 - *2025.01*: &nbsp;Invited talk at KAUST Rising Stars in AI Symposium 2025, April 7 - 10.